How do I:

 Open the Locator with Ctrl+K and type m, followed by a space.
 You can now go directly to any QML method in the file.

-Specify a file containing a license header for C++ in Edit > Preferences > C++ > File Naming > License template.
+Specify a file that has a license header for C++ in Edit > Preferences > C++ > File Naming > License template.

-The license file may contain special placeholders enclosed in
+The license file may have special placeholders enclosed in

 %% that are replaced when generating a new file: